 - Spinoff—Air Age Education

-To receive a PDF copy of The Putt-Putt Air Force booklet, select the Buy Now button.
+To receive a PDF copy of The Putt-Putt Air Force booklet, click the Buy Now button.

-Julian Cummings began flying Piper Cubs as a young man and was recruited for the reconnaissance unit of the Army’s Third Infantry Division.
-This memoir chronicles his daring missions in both theaters of combat, from first flights in the North African campaign through the end of the war.
+Julian Cummings began flying Piper Cubs as a young man and was recruited to the reconnaissance unit of the U.S. Army’s Third Infantry Division.
+This memoir chronicles his daring missions in combat, from first flights in the North African campaign through the end of the war in the Pacific.
 He was awarded the Distinguished Service Cross for extraordinary bravery in Sicily.

 This book tells the story of these heroic pilots, who fearlessly performed their duties as air observers for the field artillery; as angels of mercy, evacuating the wounded or delivering vital medical supplies; and as doers of countless other impossible missions.
 These daring men were constantly in the thick of battle.
 They were the eyes of the field artillery.
 Their primary purpose was observation—locating enemy advances and radioing their positions back to the command post, directing artillery fire to the target.
-The only defense against an assault on the Piper Cubs was the pilots’ ability to outmaneuver enemy fighter planes and dodge gunfire.
+The only defense against an assault on the unarmed and lightweight L-4, a Piper Cub in military dress, was the pilots’ ability to outmaneuver enemy fighter planes and dodge gunfire.

 Grasshopper Pilot gives long-overdue attention and credit to the crucial role these courageous men played in combat and adds valuable information to an understudied dimension of the war.

-To receive a PDF copy of Grasshopper Pilot, select the Buy Now button.
+To receive a PDF copy of Grasshopper Pilot, click the Buy Now button.

 HOW TO FLY A PIPER CUB